yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part1.markdown

 Template Matching support inheritance relationships, so that entries of a sub-class are visible in the context of the super class, but not the other way around.{%endinfo%}

 #### SQL Query
-The SQLQuery class is used to query the space with an SQL-like syntax.
+The SQLQuery class is used to query the Space with an SQL-like syntax.
 The query statement includes only the WHERE statement part.
 An SQLQuery is composed from the class of entry to query and an expression in SQL syntax.

 {%highlight csharp  %}
 public User[] sqlFindUsersByName() {